 Born to Hunt Safaris guaranties good-quality trophies, and will make the whole hunting experience a memorable one.
 Bird hunting is also popular and on offer.
 Numerous big-game packages are on offer.

-All meals are inclusive of the price and all dinners are four course.
-Light breakfast followed by a big brunch is served, and typically the animals shot provide the meat.
+All meals are inclusive of the price and all dinners are four courses.
+Light breakfast followed by a big brunch is served, and typically the animals shot to provide the meat.
 All drinks and alcohol are included in the daily rate.

-They have skinners and a full complement of lodge staff.
+They have skinners and a full complement of the lodge staff.

 Born to Hunt Safaris is registered in the Eastern Cape Province, has been in operation 12 years, and is a member of PHASA and SCI.
 They had 20 hunters last year.

 Trophies are skinned, salted and stored in separate sheds made of brick, very secure and 100% vermin proof.
 These facilities are well ventilated and have electric lighting.
 The trophies once dried are stored separately and tags are used for identification.
 There is also an abattoir with cold room.All the skinners have been trained, and Taxidermy Africa is recommended.
 However, trophies can be shipped to the clients own taxidermist of choice.